-Whatever spiritual tradition or teacher it may be, we can learn a lot about the pitfalls associated from living from our ego, and are instead guided to live from the heart.
-Naturally we cannot stop living from the ego if we are unaware of it and do not understand it or how it works.
-In our quest for self-realization, it is easy to overlook the magnitude of the ego and how frequently and easily it sabotages our life, whether it is our health, relationships or anything else.
+Whatever spiritual tradition or teacher it may be, we can learn a lot about the pitfalls associated with living from our ego and are instead guided to live from the heart.
+Naturally, we cannot stop living from the ego if we are unaware of it and do not understand it or how it works.
+In our quest for self-realization, it is easy to overlook the magnitude of the ego and how frequently and easily it sabotages our life, whether it is our health, relationships, or anything else.
 In doing so, it prevents us from dealing with our wounds, which can keep us perpetually searching or stuck on our spiritual journey, and furthermore dissatisfied with our life experience.

 This summer I had the pleasure of reading this new book, Ego: The Greatest Obstacle to Healing the 5 Wounds and feel it is one of the most vital and valuable books for our time that any of us can read to better understand ourselves and the suffering and pain associated with our life experience.
 The content points to timeless truths that many ancient spiritual traditions have been trying to share with us for millennia, but it does so in a very real and practical manner.
 It helps us get right to the root of the problems and offers solutions for dealing effectively with the Ego and healing our wounds.

 To further explore the importance of these topics and help more people, like yourself, learn about this valuable content, I invited Lise to share more of her insights via a written interview, which you will find below.

 Evita: While it may be obvious to most people that a large part of the human experience involves suffering, most people are completely in the dark about the true nature and cause of that suffering.
 Can you help readers understand this latter mystery?